Inertial navigation system: Drift rate

 Estimation theory in general and Kalman filtering in particular, provide a theoretical framework for combining information from various sensors.
 One of the most common alternative sensors is a satellite navigation radio such as GPS, which can be used for all kinds of vehicles with direct sky visibility.
 Indoor applications can use pedometers, distance measurement equipment, or other kinds of position sensors.
-By properly combining the information from an INS and other systems (GPS/INS), the errors in position and velocity are stable.
+By properly combining the information from an INS and other systems (GPS), the errors in position and velocity are stable.
 Furthermore, INS can be used as a short-term fallback while GPS signals are unavailable, for example when a vehicle passes through a tunnel.

 In 2011, GPS jamming at the civilian level became a governmental concern.
 The relative ease in ability to jam these systems has motivated the military to reduce navigation dependence on GPS technology.
 Because inertial navigation sensors do not depend on radio signals unlike GPS, they cannot be jammed.

-In 2012, researchers at the U.S. Army Research Laboratory reported an inertial measurement unit consisting of micro-electromechanical system triaxial accelerometers and tri-axial gyroscopes with an array size of 10 that had a Kalman filter algorithm to estimate sensor nuisance parameters (errors) and munition position and velocity.
-Each array measures six data points and the system coordinates the data together to deliver a navigation solution.
-If one sensor consistently over or underestimates distance, the system can adjust, adjusting the corrupted sensor's contributions to the final calculation.
+In 2012, the U.S. Army Research Laboratory reported a method to merge measurements from 10 pairs of MEMS gyroscope and accelerometers (plus occasional GPS), reducing the positional error by two thirds for a projectile.
+The algorithm can correct for systemic biases in individual sensors, using both GPS and a heuristic based on the gun-firing acceleration force.
+If one sensor consistently over or underestimates distance, the system can adjust the corrupted sensor's contributions to the final calculation.

-The addition of the heuristic algorithm reduced a flight's calculated distance error from 120m to 40m from the designated target.
-The researchers coupled the algorithm with GPS or radar technology to initial and aid the navigation algorithm.
-At various points during the munition's flight they would cut off tracking and estimate the accuracy of the munition's landing.
-In a forty-second flight, 10s and 20s availability of aiding demonstrated little difference in error as both were approximately 35m off target.
-No noticeable difference was observed when experimentation took place with 100 sensor arrays rather than ten.
-The researchers indicate this limited experimental data signifies an optimization of navigation technology and a potential reduction in cost of military systems.